ikoruk/gitea-charm/charm-source/README.md

 Deploys Gitea for the Canonical Kernel Team.

 So far this charm:
-- Installs Gitea 1.20.2 binary from dl.gitea.com
+- Installs Gitea 1.22.0 RC1 binary from a local location via JuJu Resource
 - Installs required directories and systemd service.
 - Installs the configuration from KERNTT-691 with database values set as required to work with the postgresql charm.

+## Prerequisite
+Build Gitea Locally or Download it and rename the binary to "gitea"

 ## Building and deploying
 1. Build charm
 Private URL: git clone https://kernel.ubuntu.com/gitea/tnt/gitea-charm.git Public URL: git clone https://kernel.ubuntu.com/gitea/tnt-public/gitea-charm.git